jakewvincent/mkdnflow.nvim/README.md

 ## ⚙️ Configuration

 Currently, the setup function uses the defaults shown below.
-See the descriptions and non-default options in the comments above each setting. **To use these defaults, simply pass an empty table to the setup function:** `require('mkdnflow').setup({})`.
+See the descriptions and non-default options in the [section below the following block](#config-descriptions). **To use these defaults, simply pass an empty table to the setup function:** `require('mkdnflow').setup({})`.
 To change these settings, specify new values for any of them them in the setup function.

 ```lua
 -- ** DEFAULT SETTINGS; TO USE THESE, PASS AN EMPTY TABLE TO THE SETUP FUNCTION **